TorstenStueber/AdventOfCode/README.md

 | 2021 | 0%         | 88%  |
 | 2022 | 0%         | 0%   |

-All solutions up to year 2020 are done in JavaScript.
-Year 2021 is written in Rust.
 The code is not optimized for readability and just to get the job done.
 There is room for optimizations.

 For each problem there is a solution that runs in under 15 seconds.
 Not all of my solutions satisfy